RoyElkabetz/CityLearn-MAD-CATS/README.md

 of the sum over all buildings (5 in the training set, but not necessarily 5 in the other sets).

-Note that this part of the utility can be directly decomposed into the sum of instantaneous utilities at each time-step (and be rewritten as a dot-product), but a global knowledge of the district's net consumption is required to execute the ReLU.
+Note that this part of the utility can be directly decomposed into the sum of instantaneous utilities at each time step (and be rewritten as a dot product).
+Still, a global knowledge of the district's net consumption is required to execute the ReLU.

 To approximate this global trend, we use a leaky ReLU, where the slope of the negative part is a parameter, which